codership/documentation/galeracluster/source/galeraparameters.rst

 The buffer file name is ``galera.cache`` by default.

-.. seealso:: Chapter :ref:`Customizing GCache Size <Customizing GCache Size>`.
+.. seealso:: For more information on customizing the write-set cache, see :ref:`Performance <customizing-gcache-size>`.

 .. rubric:: ``gcache.page_size``